 - Military and Veterans.
-If you are a member of the armed forces, we may disclose health health information about foreign military personnel to the appropriate foreign military authority. - Public Health Risks.
-As required by law, we may disclose health information about you for public health activities.
-These activities may include the following: - To prevent or control disease, injury, or disability; - To report birth and deaths: - To report the abuse or neglect of children, elders, and dependent adults; - To report reactions to medications or problems with products; - To notify people of recalls of products they may be using; - contracting or spreading a disease or condition; and - disclosure if you agree or when required or authorized by law.
+If you are a member of the armed forces, we may disclose health health information about foreign military personnel to the appropriate foreign military authority. - public health activities.
+These activities may include the following: - To prevent or control disease, injury, or disability; - To report birth and deaths: - To report the abuse or neglect of children, elders, and dependent adults; - To report reactions to medications or problems with products; - To notify people of recalls of products they may be using; - contracting or spreading a disease or condition; and - the victim of abuse, neglect, or domestic violence.
+We will only make the disclosure if you agree or when required or authorized by law.